It doesn't matter if you're married, living together, single, gay or straight - we're here to help you.

 Even if things don't change, counselling may help you to see things in a different way or make the decision that's right for you to move forward.
 Just talking to someone who isn't involved in the relationship can help you.

-People are genuinely surprised when we start working together – they think that I’m going to tell them what to do, but it’s not like that.
+People are genuinely surprised when we start working together - they think that I'm going to tell them what to do, but it's not like that.
 They also come in feeling nervous and apprehensive but once we have met a few times, they start to enjoy it.
-At the end of the day, it’s a brave move to come to Relate, but for almost everyone, it’s one of the best moves they have made.
+It's a brave move to come to counselling, but for almost everyone, it's one of the best moves they've made.

 Book an appointment